baerlachlan/smk-cluster-generic-slurm/README.md

 My personal config for slurm execution of snakemake workflows.

-Requires minumum Snakemake version 8.
+Requires minimum Snakemake version 8.

 This setup originated from John Blischak's [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm), but has been modified over several years and Snakemake versions.